More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 How does the community know if the landfill is taking the proper safety and environmental precautions?

-Sunny Farms must renew its license annually with the Seneca County General Health District and is subject to a number of state and federal laws and regulations designed to protect public health and the environment.
-Additionally, Sunny Farms submits detailed monitoring data, logs and other records to the Seneca County General Health District and Ohio EPA.
+WIN Waste Innovations must renew its license annually with the Seneca County General Health District and is subject to a number of state and federal laws and regulations designed to protect public health and the environment.
+Additionally, the landfill submits detailed monitoring data, logs and other records to the Seneca County General Health District and Ohio EPA.
 Personnel from these agencies regularly inspect the facility to confirm that applicable regulatory requirements are being met.

 Is there a governing body that oversees or monitors the landfill?

-The Ohio EPA and the Seneca County General Health District are the authority responsible for inspecting Sunny Farms Landfill on a routine basis.
+The Ohio EPA and the Seneca County General Health District are the authority responsible for inspecting WIN Waste Innovations on a routine basis.
 In addition, numerous operational logs, monitoring data, written plans, engineering drawings, and permit applications are submitted to these agencies for review and approval before implementation of operation changes or facility modifications.

 What does a landfill look like?